Economy of Dhaka: Sectors

 The manufacture of brick in Dhaka's suburbs, which adds little to gross national product, adds significantly to PM2.5 air pollution.

 Environmental sector

 Founded in 1996, Waste Concern is a Bangladeshi Social Business Enterprise (SBE) for waste recycling that offers solutions for waste management.

 International trade and other sectors

-Dhaka has historically derived significant revenue from international trade, textile, pharmachemical and financial institutions.
-The exports of goods made in Dhaka totalled approximately US$10 billion in 2012, with a rapid growth in pharmaceutical, and IT with 15.68% and 7.28% growth.
+Dhaka has historically derived significant revenue from international trade, textile, pharmaceutical and financial institutions.